 e) Mammary glands: A pair of breasts are present in females.
 They contain fat and mammary glands.
 Alveolar cells secrete milk.

 Oogenesis is the formation of a mature female gamete called the ovum.

 Oogenesis differs from spermatogenesis as the process of oogenesis starts during embryonic development as compared to spermatogenesis, which only starts at puberty.

 - Around two million oogonia are formed in the ovary of a foetus and no more oogonia are formed after that

-- Oogonia divide further mitotically and enters the prophase-1 of meiotic division.
+- Oogonia divide further mitotically and enter the prophase-1 of meiotic division.
 At this stage, the division stops temporarily and the cells are called primary oocytes

 - Primary oocytes get surrounded by granulosa cells to form primary follicles